List of Kamen Rider Wizard characters: Mayu Inamori

-Sometime later, Mayu returns to fight Medusa as an amber version of Kamen Rider Mage.
-After several battles with Medusa however, Mayu discovers the White Wizard's true identity and intentions and sides with Haruto Soma to stop him.
+Sometime later, Mayu returns to fight Medusa as an amber-colored version of Kamen Rider Mage.
+After several battles with Medusa however, Mayu discovers the White Wizard's true identity and intentions and sides with Haruto to stop him.
 Following the Phantoms' defeat, Mayu joins the Toriizaka Police Station under Rinko Daimon.

 Unlike other versions of Kamen Rider Mage, Mayu also wields her own version of the WizarSwordGun and the Holy (ホーリー, Hōrī) Ring, which allows her to destroy most Phantoms.

 Mayu Inamori is portrayed by Erina Nakayama, who also portrays Medusa and Misa Inamori.